-Enter [][1][Access Code]; the "System" light will FLASH.
+Enter [][1][Access Code]; the System light will flash.

-Enter the number of the zone to be bypassed; the corresponding Zone Light will come ON to indicate that the zone is bypassed.
-To remove a bypass, enter the zone number to shut its Zone Light OFF.
-When all desired zones are bypassed, press the [#] Key to return to "Ready".
-Notice that the "System" light will be ON while the system is disarmed to indicate that zones have been bypassed.
+Enter the number of the zone to be bypassed; the corresponding zone light will come ON to indicate that the zone is bypassed.
+To remove a bypass, enter the zone number to shut its zone light OFF.
+When all desired zones are bypassed, press the [#] key to return to "Ready".

 When you arm your system, the zones you have indicated will now be bypassed.
-Before arming the system with bypassed zones, it is always a good idea to enter the [][1][Access Code] command to review the list of bypassed zones before entering an Access Code to arm the system.
-After ensuring that the desired zones are bypassed, press the [#] Key, and then enter an Access Code to arm the system.
+When arming the system with bypassed zones, it is always a good idea to enter the [][1][Access Code] command to review the list of bypassed zones before entering an access code to arm the system.
+After ensuring that the desired zones are bypassed, press the [#] key, and then enter an access code to arm the system.